Golden State Warriors Rumors: Kevin Durant Injured, Dubs To Sign Matt Barnes

 Curry led Golden State with 25 points, on 9-of-20 shooting including 2-0f-9 from beyond the arc.
 Curry is just 2-for-20 on his three-point attempts over the last two games.
 He has also committed 17 turnovers over the last four contests.
 Draymond Green had 14 points and 14 assists for his 14th double-double of the season.
 Klay Thompson added 16 points, despite making just 5-of-20 shots, while Shawn Livingston added 14 points and Zaza Pachulia contributed 12 points along with eight rebounds.

-Barnes should fit in nicely with the Warriors regardless on the extent of Durant’s injury.
+Barnes should fit in nicely with the Warriors regardless of the extent of Durant’s injury.
 The 37-year-old has the ability to play three positions and is a tenacious physical defender.
 He is also a good passer and rebounder.

 Barnes was released by the Sacramento Kings following the team’s trade of DeMarcus Cousins to New Orleans.
 Barnes averaged 7.3 points along with 5.4 rebounds and 2.8 assists in 54 games with the Kings.
 He shot just 38.1 percent from the field and 32.7 percent from beyond the arc.